 We already had a nice stainless steel tub that I’d fashioned from an industrial double boiler and an old iron wagon tire, and so outdoor bathing became commonplace.
-Before long, we set to making a bathing grotto, such that our bare parts would be less bared to the world at large, in the case of a passerby getting in position to witness more of us than intended.
+Before long, we set ourselves to making a bathing grotto, such that our bare parts would be less bared to the world at large, in the case of a passerby getting in position to witness more of us than intended.
 Most of one summer was consumed in constructing our grotto, and most of our evenings since are spent there, at least long enough for a nice soak!

-That anyone wonders, “Okay, but why?”, I can’t comprehend.
+“Okay, but why?”, you may wonder.
 Maybe it has to do with what one does for a living.
 My living is riven with a copious exposure to the dust and sweat of foundry work, so maybe I'm in a special category of "needing a bath".
 But even if I were a banker, or an insurance salesman, I think I would see the beauty of this outdoor bathing thing.
 Whatever the case, the water is free, and is going to come down the hill, as water will do, the sun is free and will shine as the sun does, the water will heat, the day will end, and in my particular case I will be covered in filth, and I will need a bath!
 There is no indoor bath or shower that compares to bathing and showering in the fresh outdoors, and air drying against a sun-heated rock, or looking up at the stars as they brighten and the sky darkens.
 It isn’t that it is cheap hot water.
 Yes, that is a thing, but what it really is, is (as Bill Clinton once put it) that a ritual that had always (in our house) marked the end of the day, a chore to be done before being allowed to climb into bed with my bride, becomes a thing in itself, a rejuvenating thing, like I suppose a jolt of espresso is to those who drink of such things.
 Bathing outdoors gives one a sense of wellbeing, and a spring in one’s step, and another hour or two of feeling like doing something useful, as opposed to a chore completed before going to bed.

 But then summer ends.
 Of course it does.
 The water will freeze and break my pipes, so my system must be drained.
 After five months of transcendent outdoor bathing, (if we are lucky with the spring and fall weather), our ritual comes to a whimpering halt.
 And then, for seven months, (one of which is the always the dreaded February) I drag my soiled body up the stairs, every night at about 9:30, like a well-trained dog being sent to bed.
 I get into the fake shower stall, turn on the fake hot water, and wait against the corner of the stall until the mist of freezing fog, as one might expect from a December storm on the Oregon coast, slowly gives over to a scalding steam.
 I delicately dial in a suitable temperature, all the while, paying Idaho Power to do the lifting and the heating of the water from our well, dug deep into the private bowels of the earth.
 I scour behind my ears as I’ve been taught.
 I get clean, in a sense, but I don’t feel renewed.